outsinre/outsinre.github.com/_posts/2014-07-12-emacs-configuration.md

     ```
     M-x customize-variable:  will open the builtin editor;
     TeX-view-program-list: open variable for edit
-    INS: add a viewer to the list except the builtin ones
+    INS: click to add a viewer to the list except the builtin ones
     Name: MuPDF
     Command: mupdf %s.pdf
     C-x C-s